datafilter/t3st/README.md

 #### test(description, (function) => { ..code ..})
 #### test(description, async (function) => { ..code ..})
 Run a function runs a piece of code.
 It catches and error, the test fails.
-#### assert(a,b)
+#### equal(a,b)
-Compare that two values are ===, throws on false/error.
+Compare that the data of two values are ===, including deepEquals of objects and function comparison.
+Throws on false/error.

+For example `{ name: 'mark' }`.
+Made to compare [value objects](https://en.wikipedia.org/wiki/Value_object) (infamously known as DTO's), YMMV on objects with functions.
+Not intended for referential comparison.
+In other words - if two things are similar in value they are viewed as the same thing regardless of their shared/separate location(s) in memory.
 #### affirm(\[...values,\] function => boolean)
 Run a function that throws if an expression is not true.
 It pretty prints given values to help with investigation.
 #### alike(a,b)
-Compare the data of two values.
-For example `{ name: 'mark' }`.
-Made to compare [value objects](https://en.wikipedia.org/wiki/Value_object) (infamously known as DTO's), YMMV on objects with functions.
-Not intended for referential comparison.
-In other words - if two things are similar in value they are viewed as the exact same thing regardless of their shared/separate location(s) in memory.

 ## [Design/Contributing](https://github.com/devmachiine/t3st/blob/master/docs/contributing.md)